vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/meta.md

 ### meta.avatarPermission

-A person who can perform as an avatar with this model.
+The person who can perform as an avatar with this model.

-`onlyAuthor` indicates people cannot use this model as an avatar unless you are the author.
+`onlyAuthor` indicates people cannot use this model as an avatar unless they are the author.
-`onlySeparatelyLicensedPerson` indicates people who are licensed in separated documents can use this model as an avatar.
+`onlySeparatelyLicensedPerson` indicates that people who are licensed in separated documents can use this model as an avatar.
 Intended to be used when the model is a paid model, for example.
 `everyone` indicates anyone can use this model as an avatar.

 - Type: `string`